Johnson Charles: International career

 Having been selected in the West Indies squad for the 2012 Twenty20, Charles opened the bat with Chris Gayle in the third match (he batted after the fall of the first wicket in the West Indies opening match and in the second did not bat as the match was rained off).
 After building a century partnership with Gayle, Charles (who was described by ESPNCricinfo as having "little obvious pedigree as an opening batsman") went on to score 84 to help his team to victory against England.
 It was his highest score in first-class, List A, or even twenty20 cricket.
 The following month Charles was dropped from the West Indies squad to face Bangladesh in a five-match ODI series.

-Charles was a part of the Windies side that won the 2016 T20 World Cup.

-CPL 2022 form led to a recall for Charles in West Indies squad for T20 WC 2022, who last played a T20I in December 2016.
-Charles is presently the second-highest run-getter in CPL 2022, with 227 runs in six innings at an average of 45.40 and a strike rate of 136.74.

-West Indies Senior team Chief selector Desmond Haynes said, Charles would fill the role of reserve wicketkeeper in West Indies' squad behind Pooran for T20 WC 2022.
-This will be the fourth T20 WC appearance for Johnson Charles.
-Johnson Charles was selected in West Indies squad for T20 WC 2012, T20 WC 2014, T20 WC 2016 and T20 WC 2022.

-Previously he was a member of West Indies world Cup squad for T20 World cups 2012, 2014, 2016.
-Charles is also member of two T20 WC winning squads of West Indies 2012 and 2016 team.
-Charles was also part of West Indies team that reached Semi finals of T20 WC 2014 held in Bangladesh.
+He scored his maiden ODI century, 100 with eight fours and a six, in the 5th ODI of the Windies' 2012–13 tour of Australia played at the Melbourne Cricket Ground.

+Charles was also a part of the Windies side that won the 2016 T20 World Cup.
+On 26 March 2023, in the second T20I against South Africa, Charles scored his maiden century in T20I cricket, notching 118 runs off just 46 balls.
+As he got to his 100 from just 39 balls, then and there, he scored the fastest T20I century by a West Indian cricketer and the joint second fastest T20I century of all time.
+Charles was later named as the man of the series, where the West Indies defeated the Proteas by a 2 to 1 margin.

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.